reocat/OuterTune/kizzy/README_LOCAL_IMAGES.md

 - The implementation gracefully falls back to text-only presence if image processing fails
 - All image processing is done locally without external dependencies
-- Discord's own image proxy is used when direct uploads aren't possible
+- Images are uploaded to Discord's CDN for proper display
-- YouTube/Google image URLs are automatically optimized for better Discord compatibility
+- This approach ensures actual thumbnails are shown instead of generic icons